 The hotel had two restaurants, a beach cafe, and a swim-up bar (who doesn’t love those!).
 There was a decent fitness center and Spa (which we did not use).
 The main restaurant, Aura, actually looked very nice, but I rarely eat dinner at the hotel property, especially with the acclaim St Martin has for its dining.

 There is a water sports company, Blue Bubbles, on-site that provides “a variety of water sports rentals and activities”.
 However there were no significant water sports activities at the hotel (other than snorkeling gear), you will need to drive about 15 minutes down the road to find Kite Boarding and other Serious Water sports.

 Overall, I would not give this hotel as high of a rating as most Westin Hotels I have stayed at, although, there are not a lot of options in the Caribbean to use points for your hotel stays, so you have to take the good with the bad.
 As far as St Maarten goes, this is about your only option for using points for a stay, so if you want to go to St Maarten, it is great that there is the opportunity to use points at an “upper end” hotel chain like Westin.

-The biggest issue I had with this hotel was the “timeshare” sales people that were in the lobby and hounded you every time you passed them to sign up for the timeshare presentation.
-This was extremely annoying, to the point that we had to tell them hotel manager to have them leave us alone so we could walk thought the lobby in peace (they were strategically located so that you could not get to the pool or your room without passing them).
+The biggest issue I had with this hotel was the “timeshare” salespeople that were in the lobby and hounded you every time you passed them to sign up for the timeshare presentation.
+This was extremely annoying, to the point that we had to tell the hotel manager to have them leave us alone so we could walk through the lobby in peace (they were strategically located so that you could not get to the pool or your room without passing them).

 As far as recommendations go, here are some things to consider if you go to Sint Maarten / St Martin: